Imjin War: Joseon

-Joseon maintained only a few military units with no field army, and its defense depended heavily on the mobilization of the citizen soldiers in case of emergency.
-To be more precise, Joseon maintained a standing military structure known as the Five Military Commands (Owi, 오위; 五衛), as well as a regular army(Jeongbyeong, 정병; 正兵) composed of commoners subject to mandatory military service.
+Joseon maintained a standing military structure known as the Five Military Commands (Owi, 오위; 五衛), as well as a regular army (Jeongbyeong, 정병; 正兵) composed of commoners subject to mandatory military service.
 However, due to a prolonged period of peace, an oversized bureaucracy, and the increasing prevalence of draft evasion through monetary means, it was discovered on the eve of war that the actual number of active soldiers was far lower than the figures recorded in official registers.
 During the first invasion, Joseon deployed a total of 84,500 regular troops throughout, assisted by 22,000 irregular volunteers.
 As the war dragged on into the following year, it was confirmed that approximately 170,000 troops had been mobilized for the conflict.

 Light infantry protected their chests by wearing ŏmsimgap, which was made of leather over a cloth robe that served a similar function to the gambeson.
 Scale armour was also used.

-P'aengbaesu, heavy infantry specializing in hand-to-hand combat, were the mainstay of early Joseon infantry, wearing chain mail or mail and plate armour and armed with a round shield and sword.
+However, P'aengbaesu, heavy infantry specializing in melee combat, were the mainstay of early Joseon infantry, wearing chain mail or mail and plate armour and armed with a round shield and sword.
 They would respond to nomadic raids with shields and knives in mountain warfare, and in the plains, they formed shield walls to deter cavalry.